Yemen's Houthis launch strike on Saudi utility station, no damage

 Tension between Iran and the United States has spiked since last year when Trump withdrew from a 2015 nuclear deal between Iran and major powers and reimposed sanctions on Tehran.

-Reporting by Nayera Abdallah in Cairo, Steve Holland and Phil Stewart in Washington, and Lisa Barrington in Dubai, Writing by Stephen Kalin; Editing by Janet Lawrence
+Reporting by Nayera Abdallah in Cairo, Steve Holland and Phil Stewart in Washington, and Lisa Barrington in Dubai, Writing by Stephen Kalin; Editing by Janet Lawrence and Toby Chopra